Please check if these questions are relevant or scroll down to contact us:

 PAI (Personal Accident Insurance)

 PAI provides coverage to you and your passengers for personal injuries up to a certain limit.
-PAI is included automatically when an international driver books a car on either the rental company's website or via the website of an agent/airline/price comparison service.
+PAI might be automatically included when an international driver books a car on either the rental company's website or via the website of an agent/airline/price comparison service.
 Please check the coverage limits on your policy if you have or intend to have personal accident insurance to determine if the cover is adequate.
 Check out our "What is PAI (Personal Accident Insurance)?" for examples and further detail.

-Rental companies also offer Roadside Assistance at the rental desk, however RentalCover.com's "Extra Cover for USA" policy includes free Roadside Assistance and it provides coverate to related costs such as callout fees, towing, fuel topup, tyres, windscreen repair, etc., plus the considerable out of pocket costs that you might incur because they are either not insured by the rental company (such as impound storage fees, key loss/replacement, headlight/battery repair/replacement, fire and theft) or are charged by the rental company and service providers (such as "relocation fees" to get the vehicle back to its intended destination, card fees that are applied along the way, administration/processing fees for accidents, and "loss of use" fees that are charged while the vehicle is off the road being fixed).
+RentalCover.com's "Extra Cover for USA" policy includes free Roadside Assistance and it provides coverate to related costs such as callout fees, towing, fuel topup, tyres, windscreen repair, etc., plus the considerable out of pocket costs that you might incur (such as impound storage fees, key loss/replacement, headlight/battery repair/replacement, fire and theft, "relocation fees" to get the vehicle back to its intended destination, card fees that are applied along the way, administration/processing fees for accidents, and "loss of use" fees that are charged while the vehicle is off the road being fixed).

 As outlined in the USA FAQ, the insurance options for the USA are different to most of the UK/EU and Australia/NZ and Asia.
 Because US rentals sold to international travelers generally include zero deductible (i.e. no excess payable in the event of an accident), you will be offered optional roadside assistance at the rental desk.

-We take it a step further and provide a better value roadside product that provides coverage to every type of cost that you would incur including towing, impound fees, key replacement, battery and windscreens/tyres/light repair or replacement and of course, the call out fee and any other repairs.
+Our roadside assistance provides coverage to every type of cost that you would incur including towing, impound fees, key replacement, battery and windscreens/tyres/light repair or replacement and of course, the call out fee and any other repairs.
 You can also claim any unused portion of your travel caused by an early termination of your rental.
 We also provide coverage to extra costs that are applied by rental companies as a result of your incident, mainly credit card fees, "administration"/processing fees and "loss of use" fees (the rental companies recover any income lost while the vehicle is off the road being fixed).

 Important: Roadside Assistance

 RentalCover.com's roadside assistance partner is Urgently, the #1 rated roadside assistance network in North America.
-Urgently Hotline Number is in our app (available in Apple and Android) and in your confirmation emails.
 Please follow the instructions carefully - if you don't use Urgently then you risk overpaying.
 We pay Urgently bills ourselves whereas the rental company's roadside operator will charge you then you would make a claim and get reimbursed for those costs and any other "out of pocket" costs.

 Extra Cover for the USA is a comprehensive policy offered by RentalCover.com for non-US residents.
-It provides coverage for damages that the rental companies do not insure and it also provides coverage for a multitude of "out of pocket" costs that you will incur in the event of an accident or breakdown.
+It provides coverage for all type of damages as well as multitude of "out of pocket" costs that you will incur in the event of an accident or breakdown.

 It is also useful to understand how our roadside assistance works.
 If you follow the instructions in our confirmation emails you might see that some callouts are performed by our preferred roadside assistance network Urgently.
 Urgently have won numerous awards and are considered "Uber for Roadside Assistance".
 There's no phone calls needed, just click the link and a vehicle comes to see you and best of all, we pay Urgently's bill on your behalf.
 For some types of callout, including mechanical breakdowns and collisions, you will be redirected to the rental company's roadside assistance service.
 You would then pay your rental company and submit a claim for those costs to be reimbursed by RentalCover.com.
 It usually takes us less than a day to receive, process and pay Extra Cover for USA claims.

-Our Collision Damage Coverage plan is for US Residents.
+Our Collision Damage Coverage plan is for US Residents and has a $0 deductible.
 As it's primary coverage you do not have to make a claim against your auto insurance.
 Additional drivers who are on the rental agreement with you are covered free of charge and it's a zero deductible plan.